Approximating inverse cumulative distribution functions to produce approximate random variables: Approximate Gaussian random variables

 where to achieve the last equality we rescaled our interval $ [a, b] \to [0, 1] $ and variables $ \eta \to \tilde{\eta} $ where $ \tilde{\eta} \coloneqq \tfrac{\eta - a}{b - a} $.
 Taking the absolute value and applying Jensen's inequality immediately gives

-where for the first inequality we used that $ {\dv[2]{}{u}}\Phi^{-1} $ is maximal at the lower boundary, and for the second inequality we bound this by the maximum with respect to $ a $ (at 0.177).
-Using this expression for the point wise error in our summation of the non-singular intervals gives (as $ r \to 1 $)
+where for the first inequality we used that $ {\dv[2]{}{u}}\Phi^{-1} $ is maximal at the lower boundary, and for the second inequality we bound this by the maximum with respect to $ a $ (which is at $a \approx 0.177$).
+Using this expression for the pointwise error in our summation of the non-singular intervals gives (as $ r \to 1 $)

 We now consider the interval $ [0, b] \equiv I_K $ containing the singularity at 0, which has intercept and gradient $ \alpha = \tfrac{1}{b} \int_{0}^{b} \Phi^{-1}(u) \dd{u} - \tfrac{b\beta}{2} $ and $ \beta = \tfrac{12}{b^3} \int_{0}^{b} (u - \tfrac{b}{2}) \Phi^{-1}(u) \dd{u} $.
 These integrals can be calculated exactly (with a change of variables), where denoting $ z_b \coloneqq \Phi^{-1}(b) $ we obtain